What Tax Do You Pay on Inherited Property in the UK?

 Should I Sell an Inherited Property?

 If you choose to sell the home, be aware of the potential capital gains that you may owe.
+The tax-free allowance can significantly affect the calculation of your taxable gains, so it's important to understand how it applies to your situation.
 If you choose to rent, you will be obligated to report the rental income.
 If you choose to move into the home and use it as your main residence, you may still be required to pay inheritance tax on a portion of the value of the house (if you are not eligible for exemption).

 If I Inherit Property, does it Affect my Tax Rate or my Income Tax?